marat-dev-samples/dict-mutations/README.md

 # graphene-nesting-dict
-Graphene utilization to update nested dictionary, it's allow to update nested data during GraphQL query.
+Graphene utilization to update nested dictionary, allow to update nested data during GraphQL query.
 The position of updated fields is defined by query.

 A special middleware `StructureUpdate` is designed to intercept field `args`, validate them and update corresponding item in DATA dict.
 If validation of input value has failed - update will be skipped, and your data remains.